xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 The PATCH method MUST be used to update partial content.
 Unlike other uses of PATCH, an origin server MUST complete this operation idempotently.
 Given the entity tag provided by the client and the fact that the required storage space has already been allocated, the origin server has enough information to safely fulfill the request idempotently.
 This behavior is true even if multiple client requests occur concurrently or overlap in content range.

-If the origin server successfully updates the specified content range, then it MUST respond with 204 (No Content).
+If the origin server successfully updates the specified content range and more content is expected, then it MUST respond with 204 (No Content).
+If the origin server determines no further content is expected, then it MUST respond with 201 (Created) and Content-Location.
+Content-Location indicates the URL where the client can retrieve the resource with a GET request, which MAY not previously be known to the client.
 If the Content-Disposition header field contained the modification-date parameter, then the origin server MUST also return this value in the response Last-Modified header field.

 ## Content-Range Header Field

-Content-Range is a REQUIRED header field that has the same meaning as defined in Section 4.2 of {{!RFC7233}}.
+Content-Range is a REQUIRED header field that has the same meaning as defined in Section 14.4 of {{!RFC9110}}.
 The Content-Range header field informs the origin server what part of the content is being transferred.

 If the byte-range in Content-Range is invalid or the complete-length does not match the provisioned storage amount defined by the size parameter in the Content-Disposition header field when the partial content transfer was started, the server MUST respond with 416 (Range Not Satisfiable).
 A client SHOULD inspect the complete-length of the Content-Range header field in the error response to determine whether the source content has been modified.

 ## Last-Modified Header Field

-Last-Modified is an OPTIONAL header field and has the same meaning as defined in Section 2.2 of {{!RFC7232}}.
+Last-Modified is an OPTIONAL header field and has the same meaning as defined in Section 8.8.2 of {{!RFC9110}}.
 If the modification-date parameter was specified in the Content-Disposition header field as part of the start of the partial content transfer, then the origin server MUST respond with the Last-Modified header field containing the same value.

 A client MAY use the Last-Modified header field to determine whether its copy of the content being transferred is still the same as the copy the origin server has.